Here is our design so far.

 From the triode-connected transfer characteristics, showing the sum of plate plus screen current, we read a current of about 1.6 milliamps at our DC operating point.

 (Notice that the lower curve is for a screen voltage of 50 volts, not 60 volts as in the previous graph.)
 Our plate voltage won't necessarily be 80 volts, and the graph is only valid when the two electrodes are at the same voltage, but that doesn't matter much.
-The plate may do the work, but the screen calls the shots.
-Here we see that at a grid voltage of minus 1.4 volts and a screen voltage of 80 volts the total current is about 1.6 milliamps.
+Screen voltage has a much greater influence on plate current than plate voltage.1 Here we see that at a grid voltage of minus 1.4 volts and a screen voltage of 80 volts the total current is about 1.6 milliamps.
 Since we determined earlier that the idle DC plate current is 1.4 milliamps, the idle screen current is the difference: 0.2 milliamps.
 (The plate-to-screen current ratio for the EF86 is typically about 6 to 1, so we could have actually skipped this step, but it's nice to rekindle some dormant brain cells every once in a while and actually crunch the numbers.)

 The DC current through the cathode is 1.6 millamps and the desired DC grid voltage is minus 1.4 volts, so according to Ohm's Law the cathode resistor value must be

-Its power rating needs to be at least (325-250)(1.6mA) = 120 milliwatts, which isn't too bad, so an amp-industry standard half-watt resistor will work fine if it has plenty of air around it.
+Its power rating needs to be at least (325V - 250V)(1.6mA) = 120 milliwatts, so an amp-industry standard half-watt resistor will work fine if it has plenty of air around it.

-The voltage gain is the transconductance times the total plate load, which is the plate resistor RL in parallel with the 1M volume control at the input to the next stage.
-We're seeking a voltage gain of 100, so the total plate load needs to be
+The voltage gain is the transconductance times the total AC plate load, which is the plate resistor RL in parallel with the 1MΩ volume control at the input to the next stage.
+We are seeking a voltage gain of 100, so the total plate load needs to be

 Next we look at AC Characteristics to determine grid circuit and capacitor values.